avajs/ava/readme.md

 ## FAQ

-### Why not `mocha`, `tape`, `node-tap`?
+### Why not `mocha`, `tape`, `tap`?

-Mocha requires you to use implicit globals like `describe` and `it` with the default interface (which most people use), too unopinionated, bloated, synchronous by default, unusable programmatic API, serial test execution, and slow.
-Tape and node-tap are pretty good.
+Mocha requires you to use implicit globals like `describe` and `it` with the default interface (which most people use).
+It's not very opinionated and executes tests serially without process isolation, making it slow.

+Tape and tap are pretty good.
 AVA is highly inspired by their syntax.
-However, they both execute tests serially and they've made [TAP](https://testanything.org) a first-class citizen which has IMHO made their codebases a bit convoluted and coupled.
-TAP output is hard to read so you always end up using an external tap reporter.
-AVA is highly opinionated and concurrent.
-It comes with a default simple reporter and supports TAP through a CLI flag.
+They too execute tests serially.
+Their default [TAP](https://testanything.org) output isn't very user-friendly though so you always end up using an external tap reporter.

+In contrast AVA is highly opinionated and runs tests concurrently, with a separate processes for each test file.
+Its default reporter is easy on the eyes and yet AVA still supports TAP output through a CLI flag.

 ### How can I use custom reporters?

-Use the [`--tap` flag](#optional-tap-output) with any [TAP reporter](https://github.com/sindresorhus/awesome-tap#reporters).
+AVA supports the TAP format and thus is compatible with any [TAP reporter](https://github.com/sindresorhus/awesome-tap#reporters).
+Use the [`--tap` flag](#optional-tap-output) to enable TAP output.

 ### How is the name written and pronounced?